Martech in Demand: What is a DSP and Why Should You Consider It?

 The 2018 DSP Report Executive Summary highlights targeting capabilities and reporting features as key considerations.
 In terms of analytics and insights, advertisers were specifically looking for details on audience reach, post-campaign performance, and training and application QA.
 From an account management side, advertisers valued responsiveness, technology expertise, and a good working relationship.

 So there you have it: a quick breakdown of DSPs and the factors to consider when adding one to your martech stack.
-At Arm Treasure Data, we’re all about clearing the air, especially when it comes to data.
-Our CDP gives marketers a cohesive, meaningful view of customer data across your marketing programs.
+At Treasure Data, we’re all about clearing the air, especially when it comes to data.
+Our CDP (sometimes called an audience data platform) gives marketers a cohesive, meaningful view of customer data across your marketing programs.
 And because it easily integrates with others systems like DSPs, you can ensure that the impact of your media buys are measured and optimized to reach the right audience.